A 5-star road to Manghen Pass in the Dolomites

 How is the drive up to Manghen Pass?

 The road to the summit is called Strada Provinciale 31 (SP-31).
 It’s paved but narrow.
 This pass feels like driving on a remote forestry road as it is mostly a narrow road through woods on both sides of the pass.
-The pass is 39.1 km long, running north-south from Molina to Borgo Valsugana.
+Further up, the track becomes quite narrow, and you have to be careful with oncoming traffic (but this is relatively rare).
+Up to the top of the pass, the road goes steeply uphill in numerous narrow curves and hairpin bends.
+The pass was featured in the Giro d’Italia race.
+It’s considered particularly hard for its length.

-The summit is home to a mountain hut known as Rifugio Passo Manghen.
+The pass is 39.1 km long, running south-north from Borgo Valsugana to Cavalese.
 Commercial traffic is prohibited on this road.
 The pass road has a maximum grade of 16%.
 The road surface is usually in excellent condition.
-Easy to ride except the road through the forest where you may find often wet larch needles that will make it a little bit slippery.
+Easy to ride, except for the road through the forest where you may often find wet larch needles that will make it a little bit slippery.